Leonard Dollaga

-Leonard Cy Dollaga (born 1968) is a United States Navy rear admiral who has served as the Chief of Legislative Affairs since May 13, 2022.
-He most recently served as the Commander of Submarine Group 7, Task Force 74, and Task Force 54 from August 28, 2020 to April 13, 2022.
-He was previously the commander of the Undersea Warfighting Development Center from May 24, 2018, to June 18, 2020.
+Leonard Cy Dollaga (born 1968) is a retired United States Navy rear admiral who last served as the Chief of Legislative Affairs from 2022 to 2024.
+He most recently served as the Commander of Submarine Group 7, Task Force 74, and Task Force 54 from 2020 to 2022.
+He was previously the commander of the Undersea Warfighting Development Center from 2018 to 2020.

 Raised in Vallejo, California, Dollaga is a 1990 graduate of the United States Naval Academy with a Bachelor of Science degree in mechanical engineering.
 He later earned a master's degree in engineering management from George Washington University.